Monday, May 13

 Recurring:

-A Jumping-Off Point is running at The Jungle Theater, the second theater to show this play. $18+, 7:30 p.m.
+A Jumping-Off Point” is running at The Jungle Theater.
+Our interview with the playwright. $18+, 7:30 p.m.

 "Keith Haring: Art is for Everybody" is open at the Walker Art Center and runs through Sept.
 8. Ticket prices vary, free for members.